‘Are you gay, though?’ Video shows man throwing punch in possible bias attack

 Salt Lake City police have identified the suspect in an alleged hate crime caught on camera over the weekend.

-The alleged attack occurred early Sunday morning in downtown Salt Lake City, just three blocks south of the Salt Lake Temple, the center of the Church of Latter Day Saints.
+The reported attack occurred early Sunday morning in downtown Salt Lake City, just three blocks south of the Salt Lake Temple, the center of the Church of Jesus Christ of Latter Day Saints.

 Sal Trejo, 29, said he was leaving a bar when he overheard someone near him talking on the phone about standing near a gay person.